-Phefumula Emoyeni One (Pty) Ltd proposes to establish the Phefumula Emoyeni One Wind Energy Facility (WEF) and associated infrastructure near the town of Ermelo in the Mpumalanga Province.
-The facility will include wind energy generation infrastructure, battery energy storage systems as well as the required grid connection including on-site substations and overhead powerlines.
+The establishment of the Verkykerskop Wind Energy Facility (WEF) Cluster near the town of Harrismith in the Free State Province is being proposed.
+The cluster will comprise three separate WEFs, namely Groothoek, Kromhof and Normandien.
+This report focusses on the Kromhof WEF specifically, which is being established by Kromhof Wind Power (Pty) Ltd. The Kromhof facility will include wind energy generation infrastructure, a battery energy storage system (BESS) as well as the required grid connection including on-site substations and 33 kV cabling powerlines.

-WSP Group Africa (Pty) Ltd (WSP) has been appointed to undertake the Environmental and Social Impact Assessment (ESIA) for the Project.
-Wind turbines have the potential to generate noise and as such a specialist Environmental Acoustic Impact Assessment is required as part of the ESIA process for the Phefumula Emoyeni One WEF.
+WSP Group Africa (Pty) Ltd (WSP) has been appointed to undertake the Environmental Impact Assessment (EIA) for the Project.
+Wind turbines have the potential to generate noise and as such a specialist Environmental Acoustic Impact Assessment is required as part of the EIA process for the Kromhof WEF.
+The application for the grid connection will be undertaken separately at a later stage.